FAQ

 Processing payroll means compensating employees for their work.
 It involves calculating total wage earnings, withholding deductions, filing payroll taxes and delivering payment.
 These steps can be accomplished manually, but an automated process is usually more accurate and efficient and may help you comply with various payroll regulations.

-If you’re a small business with only a few employees and choose to process payroll manually, you will need to keep precise records of hours worked, wages paid and worker classifications, among other details.
-You must also ensure your calculations are correct and remember to file all the necessary taxes and paperwork with government authorities on time.
-As you add more employees, the more challenging payroll becomes and any mistakes you make can result in costly tax penalties.
+To set up a payroll system, obtain the necessary federal, state and local tax identification numbers, gather employee payroll documents, choose a pay schedule and payment method, establish payroll policies, and designate someone to manage payroll.
+If you choose to process payroll manually, you will need to keep precise records of hours worked, wages paid and worker classifications, among other details.
+You must also ensure your calculations are correct and file all necessary taxes and paperwork with government authorities on time.
+This is usually only possible for small businesses with very few employees.
+As you add more employees, tracking and calculating everything manually becomes more challenging, and the cost of errors increases, potentially resulting in costly tax penalties.

 Payroll’s impact on cash flow